leventogut/CV/CV.md

 </summary>

 <ul>
-<li>Development of backend APIs and worker processes (Go and Python)</li>
+<li>Development of APIs and worker processes (Go and Python)</li>
 <li>Bug fixes and development on the main application</li>
 <li>Developing an authorization system (oauth2) for the new App Store project</li>
-<li>Design and implementation of git push triggered build, test, and deployment flow using Jenkins and Ansible in conjunction with self-written Fabric (Python) scripts.</li>
+<li>Design and implementation of Git push triggered build, test, and deployment flow using Jenkins and Ansible in conjunction with self-written Fabric (Python) scripts.</li>
 <li>Instrumental in designing production microservices infrastructure.</li>
 <li>Design and implement production docker cluster using Consul, and Nomad for multiple redundant sites.</li>
 <li>Several Python daemons for message processing from RabbitMQ</li>
-<li>Design and implementation of git push triggered build, test, and deployment flow using Jenkins and Ansible in conjunction with self-written Fabric (Python) scripts.</li>
+<li>Design and implementation of Git push triggered build, test, and deployment flow using Jenkins and Ansible in conjunction with self-written Fabric (Python) scripts.</li>
 </ul>

 </details>